zainabmelh/guide-articles/articles/Miscellaneous/writing-good-git-commit-messages/index.md

 ---
-title: "Writing Good Git Commit Messages"
+title: Writing Good Git Commit Messages
-parent: "to-be-sorted"
 ---
 1. Separate subject from body with a blank line
 2. Limit the subject line to 50 characters
 3. Capitalize the subject line